Cong allying with outfits that wish to divide nation: Shah at rally in Assam | Politics

 It has aligned with Badruddin Ajmal's AIUDF in Assam, the Muslim League in Kerala and the Indian Secular Front in Bengal.
 Assam cannot be safe in the hands of Ajmal.

-''People of Assam can decide who is more concerned about their welfare -- Prime Minister Narendra Modi or Badruddin Ajmal,'' Shah said at a poll rally here.
+''People can decide for themselves who is more concerned about their welfare -- Prime Minister Narendra Modi or Badruddin Ajmal,'' Shah said at a poll rally in Margherita, currently held by BJP MLA Bhaskar Sharma.

 The BJP, during the last five years, has successfully ousted infiltrators who had encroached land at Kaziranga National Park and occupied plots owned by religious bodies, the Union minister said.